Blackberry Apple Jelly

 - 2 pouches (3 ounces each) liquid fruit pectin

 - Measure the reserved blackberry and apple juices; return to the pan.
 If necessary, add water or bottled apple juice to equal 4 cups.
 Stir in lemon juice, then sugar.
-Bring to a full rolling boil, stirring constantly.
-Stir in pectin; return to a full rolling boil.
-Boil for 1 minute, stirring constantly.
+Bring to a full rolling boil over high heat, stirring constantly.
+Stir in pectin.
+Continue to boil 1 minute, stirring constantly.

-- Remove from the heat; skim off foam.
-Carefully ladle hot mixture into hot sterilized half-pint jars, leaving 1/4-in. headspace.
-Wipe rims and adjust lids.
-Process for 5 minutes in a boiling-water canner.
-Yield: about 9 half-pints.
+- Remove from heat; skim off foam.
+Carefully ladle hot mixture into nine hot sterilized half-pint jars, leaving 1/4-in. headspace.
+Wipe rims.
+Center lids on jars; screw on bands until fingertip tight.

 More specific about the amount of juice from both the blackberries and apples.
 I can both blackberry and apple juice to use in receiples such as this